lstipakov/lstipakov-ruuvi.github.io/src/content/guide/getting-started/start.md

 Insert a battery (CR2450 or CR2477) so that metallic battery connnector touches GND pad of the battery.
 One of the LEDs should be lit (on, not blinking).
 After inserting the battery, press _Reset button_ once to make sure the device booted successfully.
 Now the device is in operational mode and pre-installed bootloader software is running.

 ### Step 2: Upload an application
+1. Check what ready-made example applications [we have to offer](/guide/getting-started/examples).

-1. Open the mobile app on your phone and tap **DFU** icon.
+2. Open the mobile app on your phone and tap **DFU** icon.
-2. Select **application file**.
+3. Select **application file**.
 Correct file type is **Distribution package (ZIP)**.
 By default, the application tries to find the file from your Dropbox folder.
 It it's convenient for you, put it there and select it.
-You can find the demo distribution package from [GitHub](https://github.com/ruuvi/ruuvitag_fw/tree/master/production_builds).
-3. Hit **Select device** button.
+4. Hit **Select device** button.
 The phone scans nearby Bluetooth Smart devices and **DFUTarg** will pop up on your screen.
 Tap it.
-4. Press **UPLOAD** and the magic happens!
+5. Press **UPLOAD** and the magic happens!

 ### Step 3: It's alive!